-That’s why I’m bringing you some winter packing tips that will help make packing for your next winter vacation just a little bit easier.
+That’s why I’m bringing you some winter packing tips that will help make packing for your next winter vacation just a little bit easier, especially if you’re doing some hiking in the winter.
 Because knowing what type of clothes to pack and what wear to your favorite European winter destination is a very real concern when planning. a trip to more northern latitudes in the middle of winter.

 Packing for Colder Climates – Start With The Basics

 Beyond the size of your suitcase and the amount of clothes that you bring, packing for colder climates does not have to be very complicated.

 It also really doesn’t matter how you fold your shirts, pants, or winter coats since, chances are, they will probably occupy double or even triple, the amount of space than other types of clothing will.